Metrics, quantization and registration in varifold spaces: Results

 Along the same lines, we finally look into the case of even less structured data objects.
-Specifically, we consider two point clouds which are obtained as noisy samples drawn around two groundtruth surfaces, as displayed on the first row of Fig. \ref{fig:pt cloud bunny}.
-A first possible registration approach could be to treat such point clouds as standard measures of $\R^3$ (i.e. 0-varifolds) and follow the simple point distribution LDDMM algorithm for unlabelled point sets proposed in \shortcite{Glaunes2004}.
+Specifically, as displayed on the first row of Fig. \ref{fig:pt cloud bunny}, we consider two noisy point clouds which are obtained by first randomly selecting vertices from the groundtruth surfaces (with replacement) and then adding some Gaussian noises ($\sigma=0.028$) to the position of each sampled point.
+A first possible registration approach could be to treat such point clouds as standard measures of $\R^3$ (i.e. 0-varifolds) and follow the simple point distribution LDDMM algorithm for unlabelled point sets proposed in \cite{Glaunes2004}.
 The result shown on the third row of Fig. \ref{fig:pt cloud bunny} illustrates the shortcomings of such a model for this type of data.
 Indeed, one can see that, in the absence of any tangential information, many details of the target shape are not well-recovered.
 Furthermore, this point set model is not robust to sampling changes and imbalances which results in the mismatches observed below the ear region.
 An arguably more adequate method would be to exploit the fact that these point clouds are close to their underlying surfaces.
 However, due to noise and the presence of outliers, estimating triangulations of the point clouds with standard meshing algorithms can prove particularly challenging and inefficient.
-Instead, our approach consists in directly learning the 2-varifold structure from the point clouds based on the geometric multi-resolution analysis (GMRA) framework developed in \shortcite{allard2012multi}.
+Instead, our approach consists in directly learning the 2-varifold structure from the point clouds based on the geometric multi-resolution analysis (GMRA) framework developed in \cite{allard2012multi}.
 Here, we fix a specific scale and GMRA then provides local partitions with estimates of tangent planes to the point clouds which eventually gives us an approximate representation as a 2-varifold illustrated on the second row of Fig. \ref{fig:pt cloud bunny}.
 Besides its robustness and numerical efficiency, such manifold learning algorithm is also particularly well suited for our proposed registration framework since it naturally leads to approximations in the form of 2-varifolds (and generally not meshes).
 In the last row of Fig. \ref{fig:pt cloud bunny}, we show the deformed point cloud resulting from the deformation estimated by the 2-varifold registration algorithm.
 It obviously outperforms the direct point cloud registration described above both in terms of quality of matching but also computation time (10 mins vs 39 mins in total).